 DIY SCALP TONER FOR FLAKY/ITCHY SCALPS

 Shake together an antibacterial mouthwash of your choice with an equal quantity of witch hazel.
 Wash your hair and towel dry it.
 Apply some of the mixture all over your scalp in 1-inch partings from ear to ear.
 Rub in lightly with your fingertips and leave on.
 Style and blow-dry your hair as usual.

 DIET AND LIFESTYLE

-If you have a mild to moderate flaky and/or itchy scalp, it’s a good idea to look at your diet and lifestyle.
+If you have a mild to moderate flaky and/or an itchy scalp, it’s a good idea to look at your diet and lifestyle.
 The condition of your scalp can often be improved by making simple changes.
 Try to restrict dairy products for a few weeks as dairy can exacerbate flaking and eczema.
 Also, cut back on foods rich in salt, ‘bad fats’ and sugar.
-Taking time out for yoga, meditation, general relaxation and fitness can help manage stress levels and can sometimes reduce the severity and frequency of dandruff.
+Taking time out for yoga, meditation, general relaxation and fitness which can help manage stress levels and sometimes reduce the severity and frequency of dandruff.

 PHILIP KINGSLEY PRODUCTS FOR FLAKY/ITCHY SCALPS